AxiSEMunity/AxiSEM3D/doc/Installation.md

 <strong>Note</strong>: the `_ROOT` variables sent to `cmake` is neither the library path ended with `/lib` nor the include path ended with `/include`; it is the one containing both `/lib` and `/include`.

-After setting the `_ROOT` variables, we can do `cmake`, sending the C, C++ and Fortran compilers via -Dcc, -Dcxx and -Dftn, respectively:
+After setting the `_ROOT` variables, one can do `cmake`, sending the C, C++ and Fortran compilers via -Dcc, -Dcxx and -Dftn, respectively:
 ```bash
 mkdir -p build && cd $_
 cmake -Dcc=mpicc -Dcxx=mpicxx -Dftn=mpif90 ../AxiSEM3D/SOLVER
 ```
 Make sure that the C++ compiler supports C++17.

 Upon a successful `cmake`, a summary will be displayed at the end.
-Check this summary carefully and make sure that `cmake` has found the correct directories.
+Check this summary and make sure that `cmake` has found the correct version of dependencies.